table of contents

 The primary role of vitamin D is to support bone health.
 It helps you absorb calcium and phosphate, two minerals necessary for healthy bones.
 Vitamin D is vital to maintaining the balance of bone growth and resorption.
 Without enough vitamin D, your calcium levels drop, thereby triggering bone breakdown—this leads to thin and brittle bones, also known as osteomalacia.
 Osteomalacia can also cause bone pain and muscle pain.
 Low vitamin D levels may also contribute to osteoporosis in older adults (Dawson-Hughes, 2020).

 In addition to osteomalacia, vitamin D deficiency in children can also lead to a medical condition called rickets.
 Rickets happens when growing bones don’t get enough calcium and phosphate.
 Without these essential minerals, the bone does not harden or mineralize, leading to bone softening and weakening.
 Symptoms of rickets include delayed growth, bow legs, weakness, and back pain (Misra, 2020).
+The risk of rickets is so serious in children that infants who are exclusively breastfed should receive vitamin D supplementation since breastmilk has low levels of vitamin D.

 Given its importance to bone health, it is not surprising that bone pain can be a symptom in people who are vitamin D deficient.
 Both osteomalacia and rickets can cause bone pain.